annefou/jupyter_dashboards/_episodes/03-interactive.md

 ~~~
 {: .language-python}

-Then for instance, we plot the 2 meters temperature (skip rows where levelValue=10):
+Then for instance, we plot the 2 meters temperature (skip rows where `levelValue` is not 2):

 ~~~
 # Select T2m